Zhihan-Guo7/Zhihan-Guo7/README.md

 ### **Research on Apple Detection and Quality Analysis System Based on Multi-Model Fusion**
 - Target detection and counting: YOLOv7 model was used to achieve apple target detection, 200 samples were detected using SPSS, and the number of apples in a single image was counted by the number of detection frames, and a histogram of the distribution of the number of apples generated was obtained.
 - Maturity grading assessment: Definition of three stages of maturity criteria, calculation of maturity based on red/yellow/green pigment weights, and development of a HSV colour space analysis model.
-- Mass estimation algorithm:Introduce the coin reference to establish the pixel-mass conversion model ,derive the mass calculation formula:P_g=5.937px/g ,estimate the mass of a single fruit by the red pixel area.
+- Mass estimation algorithm:Introduce the coin reference to establish the pixel-mass conversion model ,derive the mass calculation formula, then estimate the mass of a single fruit by the red pixel area.
 - Comparative Analysis of Classification Models: Constructing ResNet and ViT Dual Model Classification Frameworks, Validation Set Accuracy Comparison Experiments.